twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

 This plugin adds functionality to the [Twilio CLI](https://github.com/twilio/twilio-cli) to locally develop, debug and deploy to Twilio Serverless.
 It's a part of the [Serverless Toolkit](https://github.com/twilio-labs/serverless-toolkit) and wraps [twilio-run](https://github.com/twilio-labs/twilio-run) and [create-twilio-function](https://github.com/philnash/create-twilio-function).

+> **Important**: This version requires Twilio CLI version 3.0 or newer.
+For Twilio CLI version 2.x you have to use plugin-serverless version 2.4.

 <!-- toc -->

 <!-- tocstop -->